 Every business has a sales cycle.
 This is no different for the independent filmmaking business.
 Having a long term perspective and patience is essential.
 The trouble is, as an ambitious filmmaker…

-One of the Filmmaking Stuff readers sent the following question: Jason – I’m trying to put together a business plan for my prospective investors.
+What is your movie competition?
+Do you know?
+Well one of the Filmmaking Stuff readers sent the following question about this topic: Jason – I’m trying to put together a business plan for my prospective investors.
 I need to figure out who my competition is, and I am having difficulty.
-Do you have any ideas what my movie competition is? – A Confused Filmmaker Hi Confused, Good […]
+Do you have any ideas […]